Skip to main content

 For classification purposes, Posterior decoding ’path’ is more informative than Viterbi path as it is a more refined measure of which hidden states generated x.
 However, it may give an invalid sequence of states, for example when not all j $->$ k transitions may be possible, it might have state(i) = j and state(i+1) =k

-This page titled 8.5: Using HMMs to align sequences with affine gap penalties is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Manolis Kellis et al. (MIT OpenCourseWare) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 8.5: Using HMMs to align sequences with affine gap penalties is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Manolis Kellis et al. (MIT OpenCourseWare) via source content that was edited to the style and standards of the LibreTexts platform.